mnot/I-D/draft-nottnick-ietf-decisions.md

 1. The outcome has sufficient support
 2. Any objections have been addressed

-Only the consensus caller can determine consensus; participants cannot declare consensus, and should avoid attempting to characterise consensus before it is established.
+Only the consensus caller can determine consensus; participants cannot declare consensus, and should not characterise it before it is established.

 Working Groups are required to establish rough consensus to progress a document in the process.
 Some groups only formally declare consensus on a document's content with a Working Group Last Call; others make calls for consensus on selected decisions to establish agreement on parts of the design earlier in the process.

-Consensus callers can informally determine consensus -- i.e., characterise the consensus of a group without a formal call or determination -- but this is necessarily more open to contestation than formally determined consensus.
+Consensus callers can make an informal determination -- i.e., characterise the consensus of a group without a formal call -- but this is necessarily more open to contestation than a formal declaration.

+To avoid confusion, make our process and the status of decisions legible to newcomers, and facilitate review, groups MUST record their consensus decisions; see {{communicating}}.
+A failure to record a decision does not by itself invalidate it; the remedy is to produce the record.

 Once rough consensus is established and documented, it can only be reconsidered if genuinely new information becomes available.
 The consensus caller determines whether this bar is met; like other decisions, that determination is appealable.

-To avoid confusion, make our process and the status of decisions legible to newcomers, and facilitate review, groups record their consensus decisions; see {{communicating}}.

 ## Assuring Authority {#authority}